An equation is quadratic if and only if it can be written in the following form:

 \[ \Delta = b^2 - 4ac \]

-- \( \Delta > 0 \): The discriminant is positive, so the square root is a real number.
+- \( \Delta > 0 \): the discriminant is positive, so the square root is a real number.
 This means that the equation has two distinct real solutions.

 Reduced Formula

-Consider a quadratic equation in its canonical form:
+Consider a quadratic equation in standard form:

 \[ ax^2 + bx + c = 0 \]